Imanexx/imanexx.github.io/_comp2521/intro_to_time_complexity.md

 Instead of calculating each line precisely, we can instead roughly approximate what Big-O class they belong to.

 Before we calculated the Big-O of $3n + 3$ by taking the 'highest degree term'.
 Notice how the number of constant operations were thrown away at the end of the calculation.
-Instead of keeping track of all constant operations, lets approximate them instead.
+Instead of keeping track of all constant operations, let's approximate them instead.

 Imagine a larger size input, say n = 10,000.
 Adding an extra 20 constant operations does not change the linear factor of the running time of the program.
 Neither does adding 500 constant operations and having a higher coefficient.
 In fact all of these give the same answer.